UCLNatSci/2024/NSCI0044/_sources/Integration.md

 ### Introduction
 The concept of **signed** and **unsigned** areas is important when dealing with integrals, particularly in the context of areas between curves or under curves in the plane.

-- **Unsigned Area** refers to the total geometric area between a curve and the x-axis, treating all areas as positive, regardless of whether the curve is above or below the axis.
-- **Signed Area** considers the direction of the curve relative to the x-axis.
-Areas above the x-axis are positive, and areas below the x-axis are negative.

-#### Geometric Interpretation
 - **Unsigned Area**: The total area between the curve and the x-axis is computed without considering whether the curve is above or below the x-axis.
 All areas are treated as positive.
 - **Signed Area**: This accounts for whether the curve is above or below the x-axis.
 The area above the x-axis is positive, and the area below the x-axis is negative.
 The signed area is useful for determining net area, like in physical applications where direction matters (e.g., work or displacement).